w3c/automotive/security-privacy-questionnaire.md

 believe your specification in an outlier, justifying that claim is in order.

-**2.16.
-Do features in your specification enable origins to downgrade default security protections?**
+## Do features in your specification enable origins to downgrade default security protections?

 **Answer:**